Donrwalsh/curiouser-paradox/train-of-thought.md

 - [ ] Automatic deploy woes: failed to solve: node:18: failed to do request: Head "https://registry-1.docker.io/v2/library/node/manifests/18": dial tcp: lookup registry-1.docker.io on 192.168.1.1:53: dial udp 192.168.1.1:53: connect: network is unreachable

+^ this happened again, so I added 2x nameservers to the Pi's `/etc/resolv.conf` to see if it fixes it.

 - [ ] poll.js should not take down the database

 Working on doing some password reset stuff, and it has become apparent that I have a huge problem with refresh tokens.
 Any refresh token that is generated with the valid secret for the environment will always pass the check, and that's not what I want.
 So I need to fix it and I have an idea that I want to vet: